 Recommended for Romantic Hotels because: Everything about The Crawford Hotel, from its style and ambiance to its location and amenities, says romance.

 One of the city's true gems, the Oxford Hotel Denver, on the National Register of Historic Places, is undeniably cozy and romantic.
-Individual decor in each of the 80 recently renovated guest rooms oozes romance, combining such elements as natural light, floor-to-ceiling Chinese silk curtains, French and English antiques and claw-foot bathtubs.
-The Oxford is home to a coveted spa and salon where a couples massage is among the treatments and you can book makeup, hair and nail services for that special evening or celebration.
-The ageless Cruise Room, a 1933 Art Deco landmark, is one of the top places in Denver to sip a martini, and Urban Farmer restaurant, adjacent to the hotel, offers three meals daily including a tantalizing selection of steaks.
-But all of LoDo's lounges and eateries, including Union Station with multiple romantic possibilities, are within a short stroll as well.
+Individual decor in each of the 80 guest rooms oozes romance, combining such elements as natural light, floor-to-ceiling Chinese silk curtains, French and English antiques and claw-foot bathtubs.
+The Oxford is home to a coveted spa and salon where a couples massage is among the treatments, and you can book makeup, hair and nail services for a special evening or celebration.
+The ageless Cruise Room, a 1933 Art Deco landmark, is one of the top places in Denver to sip a martini, and Urban Farmer restaurant, adjacent to the hotel, offers a tantalizing selection of steaks and other menu items.
+But all of LoDo's lounges and eateries, including Union Station with its romantic possibilities, are within a short stroll as well.